By Inez Nellie Canfield McFee in 1913

 He celebrated the occasion of his coming of age by planting a beautiful avenue of trees near his house, which he had built upon a high hill and given the name of “Monticello,” meaning “little mountain.”
 He delighted in trying new things and imported a large number of trees and shrubs to beautify his grounds, which were marvelous indeed.

 We are told that “his interests were wide and intense,” but in nothing, perhaps, did he display a more unfaltering zeal than in the cause of education.
 In his epitaph, which he wrote himself, Jefferson makes no mention of his having been Governor of Virginia, Minister to France, Secretary of State, Vice-President, and President of the United States.
 Instead, there is a modest mention of the three things which he considered had won him his most enduring title to fame, viz.: that he was the “Author of the Declaration of Independence; of the statute of Virginia for Religious Freedom, and Father of the University of Virginia.”

 All of these had freedom for their core.
 “Free government; free faith; free thought,” says Ellis, in his biography–“these were the treasures which Thomas Jefferson bequeathed to his country and his State; and who, it may well be asked, has ever left a nobler legacy to mankind?”

-When George Washington was elected commander-in chief, Jefferson took the place which he vacated in Congress.
+When George Washington was elected commander-in-chief, Jefferson took the place which he vacated in Congress.
 He was at once recognized as an influential member.
 No one was better than he on committees.
 He was so prompt, frank, and decisive.
-Again, no one had a clearer insight of a situation or understood his countrymen better.
+Again, no one had a clearer insight into a situation or understood his countrymen better.
 He was sagacious, wise, and prudent; by birth an aristocrat, but, by nature, a democrat.
-He cared very little for pomp and ceremony, and despised titles and the insignia of rank.
+He cared very little for pomp and ceremony and despised titles and the insignia of rank.
 He could not make a brilliant speech, but in his hand the pen waxed mighty indeed.